LLNL/axom/src/axom/primal/docs/sphinx/spatialindex.rst

 Spatial Query Acceleration Data Structures
 ------------------------------------------

-Primal provides two data structures for accelerating spatial queries, sometimes called "spatial indexes."
-The cell list is implemented in the UniformGrid class and the bounding volume hierarchy tree implemented in the BVHTree class.
-Both classes divide an axis-aligned bounding box denoting a region of interest into bins that group objects together, avoiding the need to process objects that do not fall into a bin of interest.
+Primal provides two data structures for accelerating spatial queries over a collection of objects.
+These data structures are also called spatial indexes.
+The cell list is implemented by the UniformGrid class and the bounding volume hierarchy tree is implemented by the BVHTree class.
+Both classes divide an axis-aligned bounding box denoting a region of interest into bins that group objects together.
+Using the index, a code can fetch and process only those objects in a specified locality and avoid processing far-away objects.
 The UniformGrid and BVHTree classes are supported by the RectangularLattice class and construction functions, and several classes implementing a Morton index.

 .. toctree::
    :maxdepth: 2